-NOTE 6 - DEFINED CONTRIBUTION RETIREMENT PLAN
+NOTE 7 - DEFINED CONTRIBUTION RETIREMENT PLAN

 The Organization offers a 403(b) retirement plan to its employees administered by a third-party provider.
 Employees are eligible and automatically enrolled at a contribution rate of three percent.
 The employer matches employee contributions for employees with at least one year of service at a rate of 100% of the employee salary reduction up to 3% of compensation.
-For the year ended June 30, 2022, the Organization paid \$98,404 in matching contributions to the plan.
+For the year ended June 30, 2024, the Organization paid \$141,082 in matching contributions to the plan.
 These expenses are included in the employee benefits expense grouping on the statement of functional expenses.
 Employees with at least one year of service are also eligible to receive a non-matching employer contribution of 3% of the employee's compensation, whether or not salary reduction contributions are made by the employee.
 These non-matching contributions are subject to a 5-year graded vesting provision.

-NOTE 7 - RELATED PARTIES AND CONDITIONAL PROMISE TO GIVE
+NOTE 8 - RELATED PARTIES AND CONDITIONAL PROMISE TO GIVE

 The Organization is a local chapter of a national affiliate; therefore, transactions between the Organization and the national affiliate represent related party transactions.
-For the year ended June 30, 2022, the Organization incurred expenses of \$36,937 for annual dues to their national affiliate.
+For the year ended June 30, 2024, the Organization incurred expenses of \$42,958 for annual dues to their national affiliate.
 These expenses are included in the dues and subscriptions expense grouping on the statement of functional expenses.

-NOTE 8 - CONCENTRATIONS
+NOTE 9 - CONCENTRATIONS

-The Organization received approximately 80% of total revenues through grants from the State of Nevada Department of Education.
+The Organization received approximately 68% of total revenues through grants from the State of Nevada Department of Education.
 The current level of the Organization's operations and program services may be impacted or segments discontinued if the funding is not renewed annually.

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEQUENT EVENTS

-Management of the Organization has evaluated through September 14, 2022, which is the date the financial statements were available to be issued.
+Management of the Organization has evaluated through November 27, 2024, which is the date the financial statements were available to be issued.
+No additional items require disclosure.